rithma/progressLog/README.md

 pg 687      step 14      please help me.....

+7/13/2016  HOLY SHIT I made it over the UART hump.
+Using a taylored few examples online,   I now print this to the terminal:
+System Clock Speed:  80000000
+System Clock Speed:  200008a8
+  Type: Internal Temperature Sensor
+  Samples: One
+  Update Rate: 250ms
+  Input Pin: Internal temperature sensor

+Temperature =  26*C or  78*F, raw ADC val is:2002, 394
+FUCK YEAH  FUCK YEAH.

+UARTprintf is my friend.
+Always Check baud rates.
+Today goes in the win column.

+NEW GOALS:
+explore the serial comms chapter a little deeper (UTX edX), get started in the finite state machine stuff, or other new topic.

 Found a guy online with some great tuts.
 ***Luis Electronic Projects***
  TM4C123-Launchpad-Examples/RGB PWM/main.c